-e) Phytosanitary Certificate
+e).
+Phytosanitary Certificate

-This certificate is required by the importing country, when exporting cut flowers and foliage plants, fruits and vegetables etc. It is issued by the Plant Quarantine Service of the Department of Agriculture.
+This certificate is required by the importing country, when exporting perishable products such as cut flowers and foliage plants, fruits and vegetables etc. It is issued by the Plant Quarantine Service of the Department of Agriculture.

-f) Fumigation Certificate
+f).
+Fumigation Certificate / Pest control Certificate

-This certificate may be required by buyers/government for the import of Agricultural Products such as cut flowers foliage plants, sesame seeds, Cashew nuts, tea etc. Fumigation activities are done by plant quarantine service of the Department of Agriculture.
-Some private companies approved by the Department do these activities.
+This certificate may be required by buyers/government for the import of Agricultural Products such as cut flowers foliage plants, sesame seeds, cashew nuts, tea etc. Fumigation activities are done by plant quarantine service of the Department of Agriculture.
+Some government approved private companies also handling this activity.